gcv/julia-snail/README.md

 Load the current Julia source file using `M-x julia-snail-send-buffer-file` or `C-c C-k`.
 Notice that the REPL does not show an `include()` call, because the command executed across the Snail network connection.
 Among other advantages, this minimizes REPL history clutter.

+Users of Revise should load it normally into the session, and do not need to use `julia-snail-send-buffer-file`.

 Once some Julia code has been loaded into the running image, Snail can begin introspecting it for purposes of cross-references and identifier completion.

 The `julia-snail-mode` minor mode provides a key binding map (`julia-snail-mode-map`) with the following commands: